mitinarseny/aioruz/README.md

 ```

 ## Security
 By default SSL certificate validation is off.
-To ebale it, set `aioruz.VERIFY_SSL` to `True`.
+To enable it, set `aioruz.VERIFY_SSL` to `True`.
 ```python
 import aioruz